TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

    composer req cweagans/composer-patches

 Choose a folder to store all patches in.
-This folder should ideally lie outside of the webroot.
+This folder should ideally be outside of the webroot.
 Here we use the folder :file:`patches` on the same level like the projects main :file:`composer.json`.
 Each patch can be applied to exactly one composer package.
 The paths used in the patch must be relative to the